-Villa Patrizi was built by Cardinal Giovanni Patrizi and his two brothers in 1717; according to Giuseppe Vasi, the author of this etching, it was designed by the Patrizi themselves, but art historians believe that Sebastiano Cipriani was involved in the design.
+Villa Patrizi was built by Cardinal Giovanni Patrizi and his two brothers in 1717; according to Giuseppe Vasi, the author of this 1761 etching, it was designed by the Patrizi themselves, but art historians believe they were advised by Sebastiano Cipriani, a minor architect.
 The casino was situated on a small hill along Via Nomentana very near Porta Pia and it enjoyed a commanding view.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Main entrance; 2) First Terrace; 3) Houses of the servants; 4) "Cordonata", the carriage access to the villa.
 The coloured 1924 small map shows: 5) Villa Torlonia; 6) Villa Massimo; 7) Villa Paganini.

-and Villa Peretti was affected by the expansion of the city after the 1870 annexation of Rome to the Kingdom of Italy; in 1884 Marquis Francesco Peretti started to sell parcels of the land surrounding the main casino, which eventually was pulled down in 1911 to make room for the Ministry of Transportation and the headquarters of the Italian Railways.
+and Villa Peretti was affected by the expansion of the city after the 1870 annexation of Rome to the Kingdom of Italy; in 1884 Marquis Francesco Patrizi started to sell parcels of the land surrounding the main casino, which eventually was demolished in 1911 to make room for the Ministry of Transportation and the headquarters of the Italian Railways.

 In 1932 a monument was erected in the square between Porta Pia and the new buildings; it was designed by Paolo Morbiducci and it celebrates the Bersaglieri, the light infantry corps who entered Rome on September 20, 1870 through a breach in the walls near Porta Pia.